Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: The Functional Decomposition (FD) approach

 \subsection{Expected sources of discrepancies between DD and FD coupling methods}

 While in theory the FD and DD approaches are mathematically equivalent, some sources of discrepancies are expected due to numerical treatments.

-\paragraph{Residual threshold}~~\\ When inverting the matrix of the Poisson equation \cref{eq:pEqn} with any of the available matrix solvers, a target residual (tolerance) needs to be specified.
-The residuals are scaled with the field values.
-However, the mean value of the complementary pressure is orders of magnitude lower than the mean value of the total dynamic pressure.
-A systematic study, further detailed in \cref{sec:sensitivityResultTolerance}, showed that increasing the residual tolerance by a large factor had only a limited effect on the total dynamic pressure field.
+\paragraph{Residual threshold}~~\\ When inverting the matrix of the Poisson \cref{eq:pEqn} with any of the available matrix solvers, a target residual (tolerance) needs to be specified.
+This tolerance is compared with the solution residuals scaled by a value representative of the magnitude of the field that is solved for.

+However, the complementary fields magnitudes might differ from the total fields magnitudes.
+Thus, if one wants to obtain the same precision on the \emph{total} fields, the target residuals might have to be modified.
+In particular, it was found that the complementary pressure field is more than one order of magnitude lower than the total dynamic pressure field.
+For this reason, the effect of the tolerances selection is analysed and the results will be discussed in \cref{sec:sensitivityResultTolerance}.

 \paragraph{Nonlinear discretization schemes}~~\\ In order to derive \cref{eq:cRANSequations:div,eq:cRANSequations:Mom} from \cref{eq:RANSequations:div,eq:RANSequations:Mom}, we largely took advantage of the linear properties of the divergence and gradient operators.
 However, some of the available discretization schemes can be nonlinear with $\vv$.
 For example, the upwind divergence scheme, classically applied for the discretization of the velocity advection, is not fully linear with $\vv$, \ie, numerically: